Hundreds of mortgage deals vanish from market after mini-budget

 The decisions were taken after markets started predicting massive jumps in interest rates this year and next.

-The Bank of England is expected to hike its base rate by another two percentage points by the end of the year, and rates could top 6% next year according to market expectations.
+The Bank of England is expected to hike its base rate by another two percentage points by the end of the year, and rates could top 6 per cent next year according to market expectations.

-The Resolution Foundation think tank said on Monday that for a homeowner with a £140,000 mortgage, rates rising to 5% could mean monthly payments increasing by around £190, relative to rates remaining at 2.25%.
+The Resolution Foundation think tank said that for a homeowner with a £140,000 mortgage, rates rising to 5 per cent could mean monthly payments increasing by around £190, relative to rates remaining at 2.25 per cent.

-Interest rates of 6% would push this typical mortgage payment up by around a further £80 a month, or roughly £1,000 a year, the foundation said.
+Interest rates of 6 per cent would push this typical mortgage payment up by around a further £80 a month, or roughly £1,000 a year, the foundation said.

 Register for free to continue reading